fairyhunter13/product-update-service-simulator/README.md

 - Graceful shutdown
   - Reject new events with 503 while draining queued items
   - Logs mark begin/end drain and timeouts

+## Production Considerations

+- Queuing (RabbitMQ)
+  - Use durable queues with persistence; enable publisher confirms.
+  - Configure prefetch for fair dispatch; ack/nack with DLX for retries/dead-lettering.
+  - Use an idempotency key (e.g., `product_id+sequence`) to make consumers idempotent.
+  - Consider routing keys per `product_id` shard for ordering locality if required.

+- Persistence (PostgreSQL or Redis)
+  - PostgreSQL: Upsert with sequence gating to enforce last-write-wins, e.g., conflict on `product_id` and update only when `excluded.last_sequence > products.last_sequence`.
+  - Redis: Store product hash with `last_sequence`; use a Lua script to apply updates only when `new_seq > last_seq` atomically.
+  - Index on `product_id`; expose read models with caching where appropriate.

+- Large-scale and high throughput
+  - Scale workers horizontally; consider autoscaling (HPA/KEDA based on backlog/lag).
+  - Batch event processing when safe; apply gzip compression and limit payload size.
+  - Add admission control and rate limits; enforce memory guards when backlog grows.
+  - Consider switching to protobuf/MsgPack if JSON serialization becomes a bottleneck.

+- Error handling and retries
+  - Exponential backoff with jitter; move poison messages to DLQ after N attempts.
+  - Ensure updates are idempotent via `product_id+sequence` so retries are safe.
+  - Emit structured errors with correlation id; define SLOs and alert on breach.

 ## Project layout